Congested Urban Networks Tend to Be Insensitive to Signal Settings: Implications for Learning-Based Control: Introduction

-The recent empirical verification of the existence of a network-level Macroscopic Fundamental Diagram (MFD) suggests a different story, however.
-The network MFD has its origins in \cite{godfrey1969mechanism} as a way of describing the traffic flow of urban networks at an aggregate level, and has been used in the past as a concise way of displaying network simulation output \citep{Smeed1967Road,Herman1979Two,Herman84, mahmassani1984investigation}.
-The MFD gives the average flow on a network as a function of the number of vehicles inside the network, arguably independently of trip origins and destinations, and route choice.
-This robustness strongly suggests that signal timing effects might be limited.
-We argue here that the main cause of our struggles to control congested urban networks is not complexity but simplicity, as suggested by the MFD.
-While small networks might exhibit high throughput variations \citep{daganzo1998queue}, we show here that large congested networks tend to produce a throughput that is quite predictable, and which cannot be controlled in congestion because it tends to be independent of the signal control policy.
-We call this property the ``\xxc''.
+But on large networks and on a coarser network-level scale the empirical verification of the existence of a network-level Macroscopic Fundamental Diagram (MFD) is a statement of the ``order emerging from chaos'' so ubiquitous in complex dynamical systems.
+The MFD gives the average link flow on a network as a function of the average link density, arguably independently of trip origins and destinations, and route choice.
+This robustness strongly suggests that the effects of signal timing might be limited.
+We argue here that the main cause of our struggles to control large congested urban networks is not complexity but simplicity.
+While small networks might exhibit high throughput variations \cite{daganzo1998queue}, we show here that large congested networks tend to produce a throughput that is quite predictable, and which cannot be controlled in congestion because it tends to be independent of the signal control policy.
+We call this property the \textbf{\textit{``\xxc''}}, and it is the main motivation of this paper to examine its consequences for traffic control.

-An early indication of this property, which unfortunately remained under the radar all these years, can be traced back to the work of Robert Herman and his group in the mid-eighties around the two-fluid model \citep{Herman84, Hani85, mahmassani1990network}.
+An early indication of this property, which unfortunately remained under the radar all these years, can be traced back to the work of Robert Herman and his group in the mid-eighties around the two-fluid model \cite{Herman84, Hani85, mahmassani1990network}.
 Although not mentioned explicitly in these references, some of the figures reveal a significant insensitivity of network performance with respect to signal control \footnote{For example, figures 9a, 10a and 11a in \cite{Hani1985} show that providing signal progression does not significantly improve the average speed on the network; figures 5.10 and 5.13 in \cite{Hani85} show that signal offset has no discernible influence on network throughput.}.
 They also find that block length positively influences network throughput.
 Notice that these results are based on the microscopic model NETSIM over an idealized grid network with identical block lengths, which might explain why the authors were reluctant to highlight the insensitivity to traffic signal control.
+Here we show that the \xx applies even for networks with different block lengths and signal settings.